Actipro/WPF-Controls/Documentation/topics/themes/image-provider.md

 Chromatic adaptation is the process of converting colors in an image so that they render well on a specific background color.
 This is especially useful when your application has images designed for a light theme, and you wish for your application to support a dark theme.
 Image provider can automatically convert them for you so that you don't have to design dark theme variations.

-The following example shows the configuration for an [ImageProvider](xref:@ActiproUIRoot.Media.ImageProvider) to support adaptation of all images when in a dark theme (i.e. `Dark`, `Black`, etc.).
-The source images should be designed for a light theme and use a minimal number of colors (i.e. avoid gradients).
+The following example shows the configuration for an [ImageProvider](xref:@ActiproUIRoot.Media.ImageProvider) to support adaptation of all images when in a dark theme (i.e., `Dark`, `Black`, etc.).
+The source images should be designed for a light theme and use a minimal number of colors (i.e., avoid gradients).

 ```csharp
 ImageProvider.Default.ChromaticAdaptationMode = ImageChromaticAdaptationMode.DarkThemes;